lyli888/Level-13-Leaflet/README.md

-# Leaflet Homework - Visualizing Data with Leaflet
+# Visualizing Earthquake Data with Leaflet

-## Your task is to visualize an earthquake data set.

 1. **Get your data set**